 About

 British soprano Caroline Taylor graduated from the Royal Northern College of Music with Distinction, where she won the Joyce and Michael Kennedy Award for Singing of Strauss.
-She was a finalist and special prize winner in the 2025 International Haydn Competition and winner of the Armitage Audience Prize at the 2025 Northern Aldborough Festival’s New Voices Competition.
-A keen performer of Czech repertoire, Caroline won the Emmy Destinn Award for Czech Opera and Song and the Off West End Opera Performance Award with Hampstead Garden Opera for Janáček’s The Cunning Little Vixen, in which she played the title role.
-She is a City Music Foundation Artist, a Song Easel Young Artist and a Making Music UK Recommended Artist for 2025-2027.
+Caroline was a finalist and Special Prize Winner in the 2025 International Haydn Competition and winner of the Armitage Audience Prize with duo partner Sebastian Issler at the 2025 Northern Aldborough Festival’s New Voices Competition.
+A keen performer of Czech repertoire, she won the Emmy Destinn Award for Czech Opera and Song and the Off West End Opera Performance Award with Hampstead Garden Opera for Janáček’s The Cunning Little Vixen (in Czech), conducted by Lada Valešová.

-Concert highlights include Pergolesi’s Stabat Mater with the Northern Chamber Orchestra, Britten’s Les Illuminations with the Northern Ballet Sinfonia, Mahler’s Symphony No. 8 at the Bridgewater Hall, broadcast on BBC Radio 3; and solo performances at Wigmore Hall, St James’s Piccadilly, St Martin in the Fields, Sinfonia Smith Square and the Holywell Music Room.
-Caroline is a former Concordia Foundation Artist, member of the Wigmore Hall French Song Exchange and Oxford International Song Festival Young Artist with duo partner pianist George Ireland.
+Concert highlights include Britten Les Illuminations (Northern Ballet Sinfonia), Pergolesi Stabat Mater (Northern Chamber Orchestra), Händel Messiah (Chesterfield Philharmonic Choir) and Mahler Symphony No. 8 at the Bridgewater Hall, broadcast on BBC Radio 3; and recitals at Oxford International Song Festival, Wigmore Hall, St James’s Piccadilly and St Martin in the Fields.
+Caroline is a former Concordia Foundation Artist, member of the Wigmore Hall French Song Exchange and Oxford International Song Festival Young Artist with duo partner pianist George Ireland, with whom she releases her debut song album next year.
+She is a City Music Foundation Artist and a Making Music UK Recommended Artist for 2025-2027.

 Prior to her musical studies, Caroline completed an MA (Hons) in French, Italian and Spanish at the University of St Andrews, comprising an Erasmus year abroad at Université Paris-IV Sorbonne.
 She graduated as the recipient of the Cedric Thorpe Davie Memorial Prize for outstanding contribution to music and theatre.